tonradar/contest-tglang/README.md

-# TonRadar Team's Solution for Telegram ML Competition 2023
+# TonRadar Solution for Telegram ML Competition 2023
 This document explains how **TonRadar Team** developed a solution for the **ML Competition 2023** organized by Telegram.
 The goal of the competition is to create a library that can detect the programming language of a given source code snippet.
 The complete source code and documentation (including this document) are available on our GitHub repository: [github.com/tonradar/contest-tglang](^1^).

 ## Source Code